rakiya30/Call-Centre-Trends/README.md

 The dataset comprised of just one table that was modelled into into four tables creating a one to many relationship to the fact table

 ### Dax Measures Creation

-In addition to the data cleaning and data modelling.
-I created some Mesures to gain critical insights. the following measures were created.
+In addition to the data cleaning and data modelling,I created some Mesures to gain critical and deeper insights.

+the following measures were created:
+- Total calls Resolved
+- Total calls Unresolved
--
+- Overall customer satisfaction

 ### Exploratory Data Analysis
 - What is the Overall customer satisfaction?